Gore-Tex

 Gore-Tex is W. L. Gore & Associates's trade name for waterproof, breathable fabric membrane.
 It was invented in 1969.
 Gore-Tex blocks liquid water while allowing water vapor to pass through and is designed to be a lightweight, waterproof fabric for all-weather use.
 It is composed of expanded PTFE (ePTFE), a stretched out form of the PFAS compound polytetrafluoroethylene (PTFE).

 History

 Gore-Tex was co-invented by Wilbert L. Gore and Gore's son, Robert W. Gore.
 In 1969, Robert (Bob) Gore stretched heated rods of polytetrafluoroethylene (PTFE) and created expanded polytetrafluoroethylene (ePTFE).
 His discovery of the right conditions for stretching PTFE was a happy accident, born partly of frustration.
 Instead of slowly stretching the heated material, he applied a sudden, accelerating yank.
 The solid PTFE unexpectedly stretched about 800%, forming a microporous structure that was about 70% air.
 It was introduced to the public under the trademark Gore-Tex.
+In 1976, the outdoor brand, Marmot, became one of the first adopters of Gore-Tex in their products, starting with a waterproof sleeping bag.

 Gore promptly applied for and obtained the following patents: